qlt315/NOMA-MEC-IoVT/README.md

 # NOMA-MEC-IoVT
-Simulation code of our paper ''Joint Transmission and Resource Optimization in NOMA-assisted IoVT with Mobile Edge Computing"
+Simulation code of our paper in IEEE Transactions on Vehicular Technology ''Joint Transmission and Resource Optimization in NOMA-assisted IoVT with Mobile Edge Computing"

 Special thanks to FengqianGuo@Tencent for his support of the coding works！